netobserv/network-observability-operator/DEVELOPMENT.md

 ## Installing Kafka

-Kafka can be used to separate flows ingestion from flows transformation.
+Kafka can be used to separate flow ingestion from flow transformation.
 The operator does not manage kafka deployment and topic creation.
-If you deployed from the repository, we provide a quick setup for Kafka using the [strimzi operator](https://strimzi.io/).
+We provide a quick setup for Kafka using the [strimzi operator](https://strimzi.io/).

 ```bash
 make deploy-kafka
 ```

 Kafka can then be enabled in the `FlowCollector` CR.
 If Kafka was deployed using the Makefile, switching the `kafka.enable` flag to `true` in the sample file should be enough.
-Otherwise, kafka address and topic name should be configured.
+Otherwise, the Kafka address and topic name should be configured.

 ## Deploy as bundle